khulnasoft/khulnasoft/doc/dev/background-information/test-plans/code-hosts/bitbucket_server.md

 # Bitbucket server

 > NOTE: While this document is publicly accessible, it is meant as an internal resource.
-The test plans contain links to internal systems, documents and other information that will not be useful for people outside of Sourcegraph.
+The test plans contain links to internal systems, documents and other information that will not be useful for people outside of Khulnasoft.

-This test plan serves the purpose of manually testing if critical functionality of Sourcegraph works with bitbucket server.
+This test plan serves the purpose of manually testing if critical functionality of Khulnasoft works with bitbucket server.

 ## Prerequisites

-1. Sourcegraph instance running
+1. Khulnasoft instance running
 1. Site admin account created and functional
 1. No prior bitbucket server code host connection setup
     a.
 If you already have one, delete it before running this test plan